John111333/SynapseX/README.md

 Also if there are any errors dm aswell.

+                                                  Dont Fall for this scam.
+If it is Given out by yukiii#5084 HIS ID 756903887767732354 HE is trynna scam you out of a couple bucks.
+Only real Person selling this is me, KiritoIsMid#0001 and John113#0001 His Id 1012548028596486164

                                                                       HOW TO RUN IT

-                                                     Just run the .bat file it will do everything for u
+                                                     Just run the .bat file it will do everything for u.